conjure-cp/uniplate/README.md

 *Adapted from (Mitchell and Runciman 2007)*

-Uniplate makes the traversal and querying of tree-shaped data easy and boilerplate free.
-A good usecase of Uniplate is the manipulations of abstract syntax trees:
+Uniplate makes the traversal and querying of tree shaped data easy and boilerplate free.
+A good use case of Uniplate is the manipulation of abstract syntax trees.

-Consider the AST for a simple calculator langage:
+Consider the AST for a simple calculator language:

 ```rust
 enum Expr {